josenunocardoso/SceneDisplayer/Documentation.md

-This file intends to give a technical overview of the behavior of the classes of this library, and to demonstrate some examples of its use.
+This file intends to give a technical overview of the behavior of the classes of this library, and each one of the defined Entities.

 ## Technical overview